noraworld/issue-recorder/README.md

 | `time_format`              | `file`, `issue` | Time format                                                                                            | String  | false    | `MMM d, yyyy, h:mm a ZZZZ`                |
 | `with_header`              | `file`, `issue` | Prepend a header content at the beginning of a file                                                    | String  | false    | `''`                                      |
 | `with_quote`               | `file`, `issue` | Specify the mode name and whether to encompass the whole content with a quote for those modes          | String  | false    | `''`                                      |

+It doesn't take any effect if you specify an option that is not relevant to the mode you select.
+For example, if you set a mode to file and specify `target_issue_repo`, it doesn't work as you expect.

 [^mode]: If you want to save to both of them, you can use a comma-separated value like `issue, file`.